cianamagtipon/cianamagtipon/README.md

 ### Hi there 👋

-I am Ciana Magtipon, "Chloe".
+I am Ciana Louisse "Chloe" G. Magtipon.
 I'm a student in Ateneo De Manila University pursuing BS Computer Science.

 I'm keen to learn **Full-stack development**.
-Currenlty pursuing front-end development roles as an Intern, and working my way into back-end as soon as possible!
+Currently pursuing front-end development roles as an Intern, and working my way into back-end as soon as possible!

 ### Relevant Links & Working Platform